How China Broke the Asian Model | ExBulletin

 How China Broke the Asian Model

-After we were done talking, I asked the reporter if she would be able to use part of my answer.
-“No, I don’t think so,” she replied.
-“But it must be nice to be able to say what you think.”

-I thought about this exchange this week, as China prepares to celebrate the 100th anniversary of the founding of the Communist Party.
-It is a central claim by President Xi Jinping that, under the party’s wise leadership, China has discovered a unique path to development that the rest of the world can now learn from.
-In a speech at the party convention in 2017, Xi proclaimed that China “was opening a new path for other developing countries to achieve modernization.”

-The Chinese leader’s claim to have discovered a new path to economic growth is questionable.
-The early stages of China’s post-Mao economic reform followed a formula that was recognizable to anyone familiar with East Asia’s previous economic “miracles”.
+Chinese leaders claim to have discovered a new path to economic growth is questionable.
+The first steps in China’s post-Mao economic reform followed a formula recognizable to anyone familiar with East Asia’s previous economic miracles.

 But while the Chinese model economy is derivative, the politics are new.
 Unlike Taiwan or South Korea, which moved from one-party states to democracies as they got richer, China under Xi strengthened the dominance of the Communist Party.